3 Pillars of a Successful Higher Education Content Strategy

 I’ve found Kristina Halvorson’s concept of the content strategy quad super helpful in framing content strategy into more manageable components.
 But higher ed, with its hectic pace and highly political context, merits a slightly different approach.

-A Content Strategy Approach for Any Project – Small or Large
+A Content Strategy Approach Uniquely Designed for Higher Education

 What I’ve attempted to do is create a companion to the quad viewed through a higher ed lens, taking into account both the need to solidly ground your effort in a clear purpose and to ensure its ongoing sustainability through support and measurement.

 I break content strategy down into three core pillars — a triad, if you will.
 This framework can scale up or down, whether you’re talking about a social media campaign or a complete website overhaul.

 Strategy & Synthesis: Clarify your communications intent and take holistic stock of your present state

 Structure & Systems: What do the mechanisms that propel your communications forward look like, taking into consideration people, process, and technology?

 Sustainability & Support: Define a realistic governance approach.
 Bonus: What you glean through this effort can help iterate your strategy and give context to your synthesis

 Give Your Higher Education Content Strategy a Purpose